Gleejr/osticket-prereqs/README.md

 <p>
-4. After creating the resource group, enter 'virtual machines' into the search bar above and proceed to select 'Virtual Machines.'
+4. After creating the resource group, enter 'Virtual Machines' into the search bar above and proceed to select 'Virtual Machines.'
 </p>

 <p>